 Upon successful completion of the programme, students receive a Master's degree in Business Economics and the title Master of Science (MSc).

 The Finance specialisation concentrates on the workings of financial markets, the financial and economic management of organisations and the use of financial tools by companies and investors.
 The academic programme is built around specialised modules on commercial banking, corporate finance, investment theory, managing bond portfolio risks, financial markets, international finance and other relevant topics.

-Organisation Economics examines the economic performance of organisations in broad terms, including staff motivation, allocation of decision-making powers, investment decisions, corporate governance and coorporate functioning in various types of markets.
+Organisation Economics examines the economic performance of organisations in broad terms, including staff motivation, allocation of decision-making powers, investment decisions, corporate governance and corporate functioning in various types of markets.
 The course in Economics of Organisation and Management forms the foundation of this specialisation.
-The Faculty of Economics and Business is one of the few economics faculties in Europe offering a specialisation in Organisation Economics.
+The Amsterdam Business School is one of the few economic schools in Europe offering a specialisation in Organisation Economics.